-Include, where appropriate, quantified information on the ESF's contribution to the thematic objectives referred to in points (1) to (7) of the first paragraph of Article 9 of Regulation (EU) No 1303/2013.
+36 Include, where appropriate, quantified information on the ESF's contribution to the thematic objectives referred to in points (1) to (7) of the first paragraph of Article 9 of Regulation (EU) No 1303/2013.

-Priority axis <3A.6.1 type="S" input="S"> Waste <2A.6.2 type="S" maxlength="2000" input="M"> Measures with regard to the preparation of the necessary project documentation including development/update of feasibility studies, financial and economic analysis cost-benefit analysis, preparation of public procurement documentation for the action included in the projects will be financed under priority axes 2.
+Priority axis <3A.6.1 type="S" input="S"> Waste <2A.6.2 type="S" maxlength="2000" input="M"> including developmen cost-benefit analysis, d to the preparation of the necessary project documentation, nt/update of feasibility studies, financial and economic analysis, preparation of public procurement documentation for the actions ts will be financed under priority axes 2.